 Location – Bar Harbor, Maine

 Acadia National Park has amazing views from the highest headlands along the Atlantic Coast.
 Here you will find a mix of seven peaks to hike, sandy beaches, and the ocean.
-Families can take a ranger led boat tour and touch real sea life in season plus search for seals, porpoises, and birds.
-They also have a great nature center with hands on exhibits to learn more about this cool National Park.
+Families can take a ranger-led boat tour and touch real sea life in season plus search for seals, porpoises, and birds.
+They also have a great nature center with hands-on exhibits to learn more about this cool National Park.
 When the kids get tired, take a gorgeous drive along Park Loop Road.

 If you are interested in hiking with the family, there are several great trails to try, such as Wonderland, Ship’s Harbor, and Flying Mountain.
-To keep the kids excited about the hikes, check out the kids program Acadia Quest.
-It’s a family oriented program that lets families make teams to complete activities throughout the park.
+To keep the kids excited about the hikes, check out the kid’s program Acadia Quest.
+It’s a family-oriented program that lets families make teams to complete activities throughout the park.

-The Bar Harbor area is know for their delicious Popovers.
+The Bar Harbor area is known for their delicious Popovers.
 You can find them at the Jordan Pond House in the park.
-However, in busy season, you will need to take the shuttle as parking will be limited.
+However, in the busy season, you will need to take the shuttle as parking will be limited.
 Or do what the locals do and enjoy them at The Asticou Hotel in Northwest Harbor.
-While your visiting the park, make sure to leave some time to explore the cute town of Bar Harbor, too.
+While you’re visiting the park, make sure to leave some time to explore the cute town of Bar Harbor, too.
 It’s a great location to find hotels, restaurants, and quaint shops.
 If you are looking for a fun New England family vacation, this area has it all.
 Learn more about Acadia National Park.

 Cuyahoga Valley National Park